numiri/coax/README.md

 You may use this software in accordance of the GPL license.
 In addition, you must reserve a square area on the screen  the size of max( 1 cm^2, 2% of screen size ) for a link devoted to math education
 <a href=[to-be-determined.html]><img src=[to-be-determined.png]></a>

-Status : The software is in an Alpha state so bugs .
-Security was not a primary consideration at the time, eg. passwords are obscured, but not hashed.
+Status : The software is in an Alpha state so ... bugs.
+Getting the product built was our primary consideration and security was secondary, so passwords are obscured by encoding, but not hashed.
+This should not be a hard fix.